rmzse/for-review/architecture.md

 We start by importing various libraries we need from the Angular core.
 In this case we have `Component` and `OnInit`.

-The `@Component` decorator then tells us that the `SuggestionsComponent` class declared below it is a component.
-This decorator has metadata about the `selector` , `templateUrl`, `styleUrls`, which we will discuss the details later
+The `@Component` decorator then tells us that the `SuggestionsComponent` class declared after the decorator (`@Component`) is a component.
+The decorator itself has metadata about the `selector` , `templateUrl`, `styleUrls`, which we will discuss the details later

-Following the decorator is the class called `SuggestionsComponent`, which has some functions in it:
+Following the decorator we find the `SuggestionsComponent` class, which contains the following
+functions:

- -  `constructor()`: used for initialization when instantiating an object out of the class much like ruby class initializers
+ -  `constructor()`: used for initialization when instantiating an object out of the class, much like ruby class initializers
-- `playVideo()`: is a function that can be called from the template
+- `playVideo()`: a function that can be called from the template

 ### Review the structure of the component
 Lets have a look at the component, which was generated for us at `src/app/application.component.ts` and identify everything from top to bottom, so that you are able to identify each part.
-If you get stuck and unable to understand each part, go back and re-read the previous sections.
+**IMPORTANT:** If you get stuck and unable to understand any of its parts, go back and re-read the text above that deals with the component structure.

 ## Metadata
-In TypeScript, by using a decorator you are able to attach metadata to a class in order to attach additional information for example about the role the class, what it depends on and where the styling is.
+In TypeScript, in order to attach additional information to a class – for example information about what the class does, where the styling is and what role that class plays in the app – you are able to do so by using a decorator.

-Look at the code below and you can see that we have a `@Component`, which is the decorator.
-The decorator holds a JavaScript object (between `{`and `}`, remember?), which carries additional information about the class `SuggestionsComponent`.
+Looking at the code below you can see that we have a decorator in `@Component`.
+The decorator holds and prefixes a JavaScript object, which in turn carries additional information about the class `SuggestionsComponent` (the JavaScript object is within `{`and `}`, remember?).

 ```typescript
 @Component({